What to Do When You Receive an IRS Audit Letter

 How to Properly Respond to an IRS Audit Letter

-It’s imperative to respond to the IRS as soon as possible with either a phone call or an audit response letter within 30 days.
-Any longer, and you could be penalized.
+It’s imperative to respond to the IRS audit letter as soon as possible with either a phone call or an audit response letter within 30 days.
+If you wait any longer, you could be penalized.

 Gather Your Documentation